mid2SUPAERO/GMO4EFTD/data/README.md

 # INFORMATION
-In this folder you will find the material databases in .xlsx format used as input for the VAE.\
+In this folder you will find the material database in .xlsx format used as input.\
 It is the original database of https://github.com/UW-ERSL/MaTruss/blob/main/data/solidworksMaterialDatabase.xlsx but correcting some values, adding more materials and properties.

 # PROPERTIES